-133 4.
-The Spatial Pg 20 Insert new sentence 'development needs of rural The insertion of this sentence highlights the Strategy para 4.2 areas.
-Policy 3 of the East Midlands Regional Plan Council's spatial strategy towards PDL. identifies a target of 60% of additional dwellings to be developed on previously developed land or through conversions; this target will enable the efficient use of land within the Borough and is monitored as a core indicator through the Annual Monitoring Report.'
+· 133 4.
+The $\tilde{a}$ Spatial Pg 20, Insert new sentence 'development needs of rural s Strategy para 4.2 areas.
+Policy 3 of the East Midlands Regional Plan Council's spatial strategy towards PDL. l identifies a target of 60% of additional dwellings to be l developed on previously developed land or through l conversions; this target will enable the efficient use of l land within the Borough and is monitored as a core indicator through the Annual Monitoring Report.'
 134 4.
-The Spatial Page 20 Amend table: See Appendix 1 to the Schedule of Amendments are to be made to reflect the Strategy Table 1 changes. adoption of the RSS and updated housing supply figures.
+The Spatial Page 20, Amend table: See Appendix 1 to the Schedule of Amendments are to be made to reflect the s Strategy Table 1 changes. adoption of the RSS and updated housing ļ supply figures.
 135 4.
-The Spatial Page 20 Amend sentence to 'a shortfall of 5,008 dwellings Amendments are to be made to reflect the Strategy para 4.4 on the East Midlands Regional Plan requirement of adoption of the RSS and updated housing 9,000 dwellings.' supply figures.
+The Spatial Page 20, Amend sentence to 'a shortfall of 5,008 dwellings Amendments are to be made to reflect the Strategy para 4.4 on the East Midlands Regional Plan requirement of adoption of the RSS and updated housing ļ 9,000 dwellings.' supply figures.
 136 4.
-The Spatial Pg 20 Delete 'Draft' in relation to the East Midlands The East Midlands Regional Plan is now Strategy para 4.5 Regional Plan. adopted and therefore 'Draft' has been 1^{st} deleted accordingly. sentence 137 4.
-The Spatial Pg 20 Insert additional sentence to the end of the paragraph To provide further clarity in relation to the Strategy para 4.5 'To accommodate the housing requirements set out 5 within the urban and rural areas in policies 1, 2, 3, 4, requirements and approach to be taken to 8, 10, 11 and 12 it may be necessary to review review settlement boundaries. settlement boundaries to identify land to meet the housing provision.
-The Site Allocations and Generic Development Control Policies DPD will identify sufficient land to meet the Core Strategy requirements.
+The Spatial Pg 20, Delete 'Draft'' in relation to the East Midlands The East Midlands Regional Plan is now Strategy para 4.5, Regional Plan. adopted and therefore 'Draft' has been l 1 st deleted accordingly. ~ sentence 137 4.
+The Spatial Pg 20, Insert additional sentence to the end of the paragraph To provide further clarity in relation to the Strategy para 4.5 'To accommodate the housing requirements set out 0 l within the urban and rural areas in policies 1, 2, 3, 4, requirements and approach to be taken to l 8, 10, 11 and 12 it may be necessary to review review settlement boundaries. l settlement boundaries to identify land to meet the s housing provision.
+The Site Allocations and Generic l Development Control Policies DPD will identify l sufficient land to meet the Core Strategy requirements.
 This will be achieved firstly by looking at brownfield/greenfield sites within settlement boundaries followed by land adjacent to settlement boundaries.
-Once allocated for housing, these sites will fall within the revised settlement boundary which
+Once allocated for housing, these sites 1 will fall within the revised settlement boundary which

 138 4.
-The Spa Strategy tial Pg 21, para 4.8, last sentence will be amended as necessary.
+The Strategy Spatial Pg 21, para 4.8, last sentence will be amended as necessary.
 When the settlement boundaries have been amended these housing allocations will be included within the 5 year supply of housing land as they will be deemed deliverable and developable.'
 Amend to 'in the Site Allocations and Generic Development Control Policies DPD.'
 139 4.
-The Spa Strategy rtial Pg 21 New Para's 4.10 PPS12 paragraph 4.46 requires Councils to set out a contingency strategy to handle changing circumstances which can occur over the lifetime of the Core Strategy for providing future housing growth.
+The Strategy Spatial Pg 21 New Para's 4.10 PPS12 paragraph 4.46 requires Councils to set out a contingency strategy to handle changing circumstances which can occur over the lifetime of the Core Strategy for providing future housing growth.
 4.11 In building its evidence base to support the future context of development within the Borough the Council prepared a Directions of Growth Report (September 2007).
 This report assessed a series of growth options surrounding the Hinckley Sub Regional Centre (including Barwell, Burbage and Earl Shilton).
 The report concluded that the most appropriate location for mixed use urban extensions were located on land to the south of Earl Shilton and West of Barwell.
 4.12 Should these options fail to deliver the housing requirements outlined in the Core Strategy the Council will utilise the findings of the Direction for Growth Report in taking forward an alternative strategy in order to meet the housing requirements of the EMRP.
 Alternative Strategy required by PPS3 Para 4.46.